 The Rice Architecture Mentoring Program (RAMP) exists to empower students at the Rice School of Architecture to take control of their future careers and to translate their studies from the RSA into a lifetime of achievement.

 RAMP links RSA alumni with the current student body, building professional relationships and providing students with a closer look at possibilities after graduation.
 The RAMP team consists of a student-lead leadership committee and an Advisory Board.
-The Leadership Committee is directed by Madeleine Pelzel with 5 undergraduate coordinators: Jenny Heon (mentorship), Lara Hansmann (lectures), Sarah Lumelsky (workshops), Metinee Ding (field trips), and Esther Tang (externships).
+The Leadership Committee is directed by Jennifer Heon with 5 undergraduate coordinators: Metinee Ding (mentorship), Andrea Machado Romero (lectures), Amanda Spitzer (workshops), Phoebe Cox (field trips), and Esther Tang (externships) and two graduate coordinators: David Rader (external) and Ana Escobar (internal).
 The Advisory Board members are Robert Taylor (B. Arch.
 '74), Judy Nyquist (community liaison), faculty members John Casbarian and Nonya Granader, and Emily Stein from the RSA administration.

 RAMP Conversation with Peter Rowe (MArch, UD '71), 2013